rahul-thakoor/physical-computing-rust/src/step_9.md

 With a switch, a single press and release on the button would turn the LED on, and another press and release would turn it off again.

-+ Modify your code so that it looks like this:
++ Modify the `examples/button.rs` file so that it looks like this:

     ```rust
     extern crate rust_gpiozero;